-Read this article to find out how we've carefully reopened our campsites and are operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.
+Read this article to find out how we're carefully preparing to reopen our campsites and are operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.

 We understand how important it is to keep you up to date on what we're doing.
 We’d like to give you peace of mind that the wellbeing of our guests, staff and volunteers is our priority.
 In line with government advice, we’re taking measures to make sure you can enjoy a comfortable and safe stay with us.

-Thank you for your understanding and patience during these times and for your support of the National Trust.
+Thank you for your understanding and patience at this time and for your support of the National Trust.
 We look forward to seeing you back at our campsites very soon.

 How has our cleaning regime changed?

 Our high standards and thorough cleaning processes will continue.
 We'll be increasing the frequency of cleaning the toilets and facilities blocks with more emphasis on sanitising main touch points, such as handles, taps, and other surfaces likely to be touched with water droplets.